xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 # Webhooks

-Use webhooks with Photon Cloud to extend your application, allow players to rejoin games and to persist player and game data.
+Use webhooks with Photon to extend your application, allow players to rejoin games and to persist player and game data.

 Photon webhooks are event-driven HTTP POST requests sent by the Photon servers to your specified service.